imtbl/hydrus-server-docker/README.md

 user@local:~$ docker pull mserajnik/hydrus-server-docker:379
 ```

-See [here][docker-hub-tags] for all the available version numbers/tags.

-Alternatively, you can clone this repository and build the image yourself:
+Alternatively, you can also build the image yourself:

 ```zsh
 user@local:~$ git clone --recurse-submodules https://github.com/mserajnik/hydrus-server-docker.git
 user@local:~$ cd hydrus-server-docker
 user@local:hydrus-server-docker$ docker build . -t hydrus-server-docker
 ```

+The user that is used inside the container has UID `1000` and GID `1000` by
+default.
+You can adjust this (e.g., to match your host UID/GID) by providing
+the arguments `USER_ID` and `GROUP_ID` when making a build.

 ### Dependencies